(888) 552-6760 SCHEDULE AN APPOINTMENT

 Unlike with localized prostate cancer, surgery isn’t usually used to treat metastatic cancer.
 However, it may be used in some cases if it can help improve a patient’s quality of life, often to resolve urinary problems or stop bleeding.

 If prostate cancer is locally advanced and hasn’t spread far, a radical prostatectomy may still be an option.
-A radical prostatectomy is a surgical procedure in which the prostate is removed, along with any nearby tissue that contains prostate cancer cells.
+This is a surgical procedure in which the prostate is removed, along with any nearby tissue that contains prostate cancer cells.

 Radiation therapy for metastatic prostate cancer